-4.6 Environmental Liabilities
+4.6 ENVIRONMENTAL LIABILITIES

-UEC is not aware of significant environmental liabilities on the property.
-However, it is important to note that 195 acres in the northern part of the project area were classified as

-"disturbed" by the BLM.
+The Authors are not aware of significant environmental liabilities on the property.
+However, it is important to note that 195 acres in the northern part of the project area were classified as "disturbed" by the BLM.
 The disturbed area is a result of minor production dozer cuts from surface mining in the 1950s.